ASTM D3039 Tensile Testing of Polymer Matrix Composite Materials

 ASTM D3039 is used for evaluating tensile strength, tensile modulus, and Poisson's ratio for reinforced composites materials.
 Align-pro, strain gauges, or extensometers are used at ambient, high, or low temperatures with or without moisture conditioning for data generation.

-ASTM D3039 tensile testing method measures the in-plane tensile properties of polymer matrix composite materials reinforced by high-modulus fibers.
+ASTM D3039 tensile testing method measures the in-plane tensile properties of polymer matrix composite materials reinforced by high-modulus fibres.
 Tensile tests often use a stress-strain diagram to calculate the tensile modulus.
 The information from such a diagram is used for specifying a material, designing parts for withstanding application force, and also for a quality check of materials.
-The composite types of the material are limited to continuous fiber or discontinuous fiber-reinforced composites in which the laminate is usually balanced and symmetric.
+The composite types of the material are limited to continuous fibre or discontinuous fibre-reinforced composites in which the laminate is usually balanced and symmetric.

 For ASTM D3039 test, the samples are placed in the grips of a Universal Test Machine.
 Then, the samples are placed at a specified grip separation and pulled until failure.
 The test speed of material can be measured by the material specification or time to failure (1 to 10 minutes).
 Typical test speed is 2 mm/min (0.05 in/min) for standard samples.
 To assess elongation and tensile modulus, an extensometer or strain gauge is used.
 Testing can be done in more than one direction that may be required depending on the reinforcement type.
 State-of-the-art equipment includes Align-pro for reduced bending.